Statute of Westminster 1275: Ireland

 In the early history of the Lordship of Ireland, English statutes were often applied to Ireland.
 A 1285 writ authorised Stephen de Fulbourn, then Justiciar of Ireland, to apply there English statutes including Westminster I, Westminster II, Gloucester, and those of merchants.
 A 1320 act of the Parliament of Ireland (13 Edw.
 2. c.2) readopted all these statutes.
 An act of Edward Poynings' 1495 session of the Parliament of Ireland adopted statutes "formerly made for the common weal" in England; later the Maintenance and Embracery Act 1634 adopted all English statutes dealing with champerty and maintenance and embracery.
 Many chapters of the 1275 English statute were repealed with respect to Ireland by the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
 98).
 In the Republic of Ireland, the Short Titles Act 1962 assigned the short title "Distress Act 1275" to chapter 16 of the 1275 English statute, as adopted under the 1495 Irish act; and the short title "Maintenance and Champerty Act 1275" to chapters 25 and 28 of the 1275 English statute, as adopted under the 1634 Irish act.
 The Statute Law Revision Act 1983 repealed the whole of the 1275 English statute and the 1285 and 1320 Irish statutes.

+North America

+Chapter 39 of the Statute decreed that customs in force before the beginning of the reign of Richard I in 1189 did not need to be proven through historical records: in later legal parlance, such customs had held "since time immemorial".
+As English common law was transferred to North America, in Canada and the USA, the concept of "time immemorial" became important to debates over Indigenous rights, though the date of 1189 specifically is seldom used.